 - National Grid offers a discount rate for electric and gas for income-eligible households, visit https://www.nationalgridus.com/Discount-Rate-App-MA

 - Free cellphones are available to income-eligible households, visit https://www.safelinkwireless.com/ or https://www.assurancewireless.com/

 FREE Transportation to Senior Center

-The Lowell Senior Center offers free transportation to the Senior center for Lowell residents age 60+.
+The Lowell Senior Center offers free transportation to the Senior center for activities for Lowell residents age 60+.
 Call 978-674-4131.
 Availability may vary from day to day, please call in advance so we can plan.